platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 ## Wrapping up

-And we're done — you now have the knowledge you need to build a full stack application on top of Platformatic DB.
+And we are done — you now have the knowledge you need to build a full stack application on top of Platformatic DB.

-We can't wait to see what you'll build next!
+We cannot wait to see what you will build next!